-The Island of San Andres is one of the most pristine destinations in Colombia.
-Yet, many travelers skip the place because of its location, far off the standard map of Colombia.
+The Island of San Andrés is one of the most pristine and stunning destinations in Colombia.
+Yet, many travellers skip the place because of its hard-to-get-to location, far off the standard map of Colombia.
+What a mistake!

-This is because San Andres is located approximately 230 km east of the Nicaraguan coast and about 750km north of the Colombian mainland.
+San Andrés is located approximately 230 km east of the Nicaraguan coast and about 750 km north of the Colombian mainland.
 The only way to get there from Colombia is by flight since it is just too far away for any ferry to sail it.

 The island is known for its many beautiful beaches, crystal clear waters that offer excellent snorkeling and scuba diving conditions and a lively night scene.